-Use or declaration of intent to use is not a pre-condition for the registration of a trademark in Malta.
+Use or declaration of intent to use is not a precondition for the registration of a trademark in Malta.
 That said, if the applicant wishes to establish that its mark has acquired a distinctive character, then evidence of prior use in Malta would need to be submitted.
-Following registration, the proprietor is given a grace period of five years to put its trademark to genuine use within Malta and in default of this, that mark could be subject to revocation unless the proprietor can show proper reasons for such non-use.
+Following registration, the proprietor is given a grace period of five years to put its trademark to genuine use within Malta; in default of this, that mark could be subject to revocation unless the proprietor can show proper reasons for such non-use.
 Revocation may similarly arise if the use of the mark is at any point suspended for a continuous period of five years.

-Priority may be claimed in Malta where the applicant has filed an application for the same mark in a foreign country that is a member of the World Trade Organization or party to the Paris Convention within the preceding six months.
+Priority may be claimed in Malta where the applicant has, within the preceding six months, filed an application for the same mark in a foreign country that is a member of the World Trade Organization or party to the Paris Convention.